GwinzTV/GwinzTV/README.md

  🌱 I’m currently learning **SQL, Statistics, AWS**

- 👯 I’m looking to collaborate on Trading Algorithms and Algo systems

 💬 Ask me about **Python, C++, ... or anything [here](https://github.com/GwinzTV/GwinzTV/issues)**

 ⚡ Fun fact A group of flamingos is called a "**flamboyance.**"🦩